 Still lost, we eventually found ourselves on a ridge overlooking a wide valley.
 On the other side of the valley was Mt Athos itself.
 Grey and white, little patches of forest and distant thundering waterfalls, it towered over the peninsula, dwarfing the smaller mountains that surrounded it.
 Our original plan was to summit Athos before arriving at the monastery late at night, but seeing how tall mountain was we quickly abandoned this plan.
 Dinocrates, one of Alexander the Great’s architects, proposed carving the mountain into the Macedonian Emperor’s likeness - however, the hugeness of the mountain in front of us made that idea seem comical.
 Athos took up half the sky.

 Below us, far in the distance, was Dionysiou.
 We descended but realized we’d taken the wrong path.
 We tried backtracking, but couldn’t find a road that led down into the valley.
-But a little further on there was a fork in the road that seemed to lead to another monastery.
+A little further on there was a fork in the road that seemed to lead to another monastery.
 The sun was getting lower on the horizon and we decided to cut our losses and aim for this one instead.
 We took another wrong turn, backtracked, and eventually found a steep path leading down to the monastery.
 Eventually this path widened into a proper road, and a passing SUV stopped to offer us a ride.

 Surprisingly, the monk driving the car spoke English.
 We explained our predicament and he assured us that there would be an extra room in the monastery.
 We were led beneath the crenellated walls where the head monk greeted us and informed us, also in English, that we had arrived at Agiou Pavlou.
 It was thanks to the grace of god, he explained, we were just on time to join the afternoon prayers that precede dinner.